King in the north! Impress your family and friends with these fun facts about polar bears, a threatened species in the world's northern region.

 4. Polar bears roam into the territory of five countries.
-The subpopulations live on territory that us human beings consider part of Canada, Denmark (Greenland), Norway, the Soviet Union, and the USA.
+The subpopulations live on territory that us human beings consider part of Canada, Denmark (Greenland), Norway, Russia, and the USA.
 The five nations now work together on policy and projects to protect the species.

 5. A 30% population decline is expected by 2050.
 The lack of food caused by sea ice reduction is a particular problem for pregnant females.
 They need to build up fat stores to live from when birthing and nursing cubs.
 Scientists disagree on the impact this will have.
 30% is the most commonly quoted reduction, but some fear it could be much bigger.